StudioEtrange/mambo/README.md

 # MAMBO - An opiniated docker based media stack - WIP - do not use YET

+* WIP - do not use YET*
-A central portal for all your media services.
+A central portal for all your media content movies, tv show, ebooks

+## Features

 * Based on organizr2
 * SSO for all service using plex authentification
 * Access level managed and centralized in organizr2 (dynamic synced between organizr2 and traefik2)
-* Generate an ebook newsletter section into tautulli
+* Generate an ebook newsletter section into tautulli newsletter
+* Add newsletter functionnality for ebooks
+* Direct API access to sabnzbd
 * Highly based on traefik2 for internal routing
 * Support nvidia transcoding for plex
 * Support Let's encrypt for HTTPS certificate generation